hasura/ndc-sdk-go/cmd/ndc-go-sdk/README.md

 ### Functions

-Functions which are allowed to expose as queries or mutations need to have `Function` or `Procedure` prefix in name.
+Functions that are allowed to be exposed as queries or mutations need to have a `Function` or `Procedure` prefix in the name.
 For example:

 ```go
 // FunctionHello sends a hello message